hetznercloud/hcloud-cloud-controller-manager/README.md

 We aim to support the latest three versions of Kubernetes.
 After a new Kubernetes version has been released we will stop supporting the oldest previously supported version.
 This does not necessarily mean that the Cloud Controller Manager does not still work with this version.
 However, it means that we do not test that version anymore.
 Additionally, we will not fix bugs related only to an unsupported version.
-We also try to keep compatibility for the respective k3s release for a specific Kubernetes release.
+We also try to keep compatibility with the respective k3s release for a specific Kubernetes release.

 | Kubernetes | k3s           | cloud controller Manager   | Networks support | Deployment File                                                                                         |